 With July 4th on the horizon, it’s time to start putting together your celebration plans.
 If you’re looking for fun and affordable ways to get in on this year’s July 4th festivities, here’s a quick list of just some of the fun Independence Day celebrations taking place throughout Idaho.

 Get an early start on Independence Day with the Gem Skate Kiwanis Annual 4th of July Pancake Breakfast.
 It’s held at Julia Davis Park in Boise starting at 7:00 AM.
-Afterwards, swing on by the We the People Parade starting at 11:00 AM.
+Afterward, swing on by the We the People Parade starting at 11:00 AM.
 Fireworks will be held at 10:15 PM at Expo Idaho.

 Celebrate July 4th the right way at the Independence Day Festival at Storey Park in Meridian.
 The fun starts at 3:00 PM with plenty of live music, food trucks and fun activities of all sorts for kids and adults alike.
 Stick around for the fireworks starting just after dusk.